rust-lang/reference/src/patterns.md

 }
 ```

-If `..` is not used, it is required to match all fields:
+If `..` is not used, a struct pattern used to match a struct is required to specify all fields:

 ```rust
 # struct Struct {